Bachelor of Arts

 Bachelor of Arts in Computer Networks

-This curriculum is appropriate for students planning a career in industry in the computer networking field.
+The Bachelor of Arts in Computer Networks (B.A. in Computer Networks) is appropriate for students planning a career in the computer networking field.
 It provides computer networks majors with a broad-based knowledge in areas such as computer programming, algorithm design and analysis, computer architecture, and computer networks.
-The courses provide a deep knowledge in various computer topics and especially in the field of computer networks.
+The courses provide a deep knowledge in various computer topics, especially in the field of computer networks.
 Students who successfully complete the program will be ready for industry jobs in computer networks fields as a network engineer.

 Students who complete the B.A. in Computer Networks will be proficient in the following student learning outcomes: